our-projects-github/Safe-Deep-Learning-Based-Global-Path-Planning-Using-a-Fast-Collision-Free-Path-Generator/README.md

 - <strong> ai2thorgeneratesamlpes: </strong> contain functions that generates sample points from free-space in the environment.

-- <strong> ai2thorcreatedata: </strong> contain functions that creates any amount of data that is needed for the desired environment.
+- <strong> ai2thorcreatedata: </strong> contain functions that creates any amount of path data that is needed using GB method for the desired environment.

+- <strong> ai2thorprocessdata: </strong> selects functions that selects the required input and output of the LSTM network using the path create by the GB method.